A Montessori student is motivated by their inherent desire to investigate and explore.

 Rane Mickelson / Teacher, administrative assistant, SIGN LANGUAGE

 Ms. Rane has been with LHMS since May 2017.
-She is currently pursuing a bachelor’s degree in child psychology at the University of Minnesota and will graduate in May 2019.
-After that, she plans to attend St. Catherine University to earn her Montessori certificate and a Master’s degree in early childhood education.
-Ms. Rane has a passion for teaching our students American Sign Language and has completed four levels of training to do so.
+She first discovered her passion for working with children while pursuing a music degree and teaching music lessons.
+Soon, it was clear that her love for music was outweighed by her love for little humans.
+She earned a B.A. in Child Psychology from the University of Minnesota in May 2019.
+Ms. Rane also teaches our students American Sign Language and has completed four levels of training to do so.
 She enjoys playing guitar, painting, and relaxing at home with her cat and boyfriend.
-Ms. Rane’s favorite thing about LHMS is the unique environment and how creative the students are.
+Ms. Rane’s favorite thing about LHMS is the unique environment and helping our students expand their creative minds.

 Ezekiel Bautista / Teacher